Councillors and their role

 Councillor Code of Conduct

-Read the Banyule Councillor Code of Conduct or ask to see it at a Banyule Customer Service Centre.
+Read our Councillor Code of Conduct or ask to see it at one of our customer service centres.

-This policy guides how we reimburse out-of-pocket expenses for councillors and members of Council committees.
+This policy guides how we reimburse out-of-pocket expenses for councillors and members of our delegates committees.

-- resources available to councillors to help them to do their job; and
+- resources available to councillors to help them to do their job

 - reporting requirements: councillors must report on their attendance at any interstate or overseas conferences or visits.